-- 3. A minimum or a maximum level of a given characteristic that has to be met by family of products or a product may be identified by the guideline only if required by an agreement of Member States expressed by positive vote under the procedure of article 20 - 4.
-As far as possible, the guideline will make reference to performances common to other existing guidelines, and harmonised standards where appropriate, developed under mandates so as to constitute a cohesive and compatible group of European technical specifications.
-EOTA shall ensure consistency within the whole package of ETAs in the field concerned. - 5.
-With regard to the so called "classes of convenience", which are classes of product performance developed as a means of convenience for specifiers, manufacturers and purchasers, such classes may be used for a standardised presentation of declared values in the ETAs but in such a way that they could never lead to the application of Article 6 (3) - 6.
-The ETA guideline must permit all construction products within its scope, which allow works to meet the essential requirements and which are produced and used lawfully in accordance with technical experience adapted to local, climatological and other conditions, to be granted ETAs and be placed on the market. - 7.
-The essential requirements being expressed in terms of performance of the works, the characteristics of the products should be also expressed, as far as practicable, in terms of performance so that, in referring to the EOTA technical specifications, regulations may "approximate" evolving in terms of "performance requirements".
+3. A minimum or a maximum level of a given characteristic that has to be met by family of products or a product may be identified by the guideline only if required by an agreement of Member States expressed by positive vote under the procedure of article 20

+4. As far as possible, the guideline will make reference to performances common to other existing guidelines, and harmonised standards where appropriate, developed under mandates so as to constitute a cohesive and compatible group of European technical specifications.
+EOTA shall ensure consistency within the whole package of ETAs in the field concerned.

+5. With regard to the so called "classes of convenience", which are classes of product performance developed as a means of convenience for specifiers, manufacturers and purchasers, such classes may be used for a standardised presentation of declared values in the ETAs but in such a way that they could never lead to the application of Article 6 (3)

+6. The ETA guideline must permit all construction products within its scope, which allow works to meet the essential requirements and which are produced and used lawfully in accordance with technical experience adapted to local, climatic and other conditions, to be granted ETAs and be placed on the market.

+7. The essential requirements being expressed in terms of performance of the works, the characteristics of the products should be also expressed, as far as practicable, in terms of performance so that, in referring to the EOTA technical specifications, regulations may "approximate" evolving in terms of "performance requirements".
 As far as practicable and depending on the intended use mentioned in the annexes of this mandate, the guideline shall include a definition of the durability in term of performance of the declared values of the product characteristics, as well as suitable methods for its evaluation against the actions listed in Annex 2.

-If the durability is expressed in terms of classes of periods, articles 3.2 and 6.3 of the Directive 89/106/EEC will not apply.
+If the durability is expressed in terms of classes of periods, articles 3.2 and 6.3 of the CPD will not apply.

-- 8. The relevant systems for attestation of conformity according to Article 13.3 and Annex III of the Directive, are listed in annex 3.
-For the establishment of the corresponding specific provisions of evaluations of conformity, the EOTA guideline will take into account: - the different intended uses of the product mentioned in the annexes of this mandate and, if any, the different levels or classes of performance; - cases of individual (non series) production according to Article 13.5 of the Directive; - the recommendations of paragraph 3 of Annex 3 - 9 The label accompanying the CE marking will list all the characteristics to be declared according to the declared intended uses mentioned in the annexes of this mandate.
-In order to take into account existing regulations on products where performance for one or more characteristics may not be required, the label should allow the manufacturer the application of the "No performance determined" case for that or those characteristics.
+8. The relevant systems for attestation of conformity according to Article 13.3 and Annex III of the Directive, are listed in annex 3.
+For the establishment of the corresponding specific provisions of evaluations of conformity, the EOTA guideline will take into account:

+- the different intended uses of the product mentioned in the annexes of this mandate and, if any, the different levels or classes of performance; - cases of individual (non series) production according to Article 13.5 of the Directive; - the recommendations of paragraph 3 of Annex 3 may not be required, the label should allow the manufacturer the application of the "No performance determined" case for that or those characteristics.